Laura Bush: Legacy

-Subsequent activities
+Subsequent activities (2009–present)

 In February 2009, the month after she and her husband left office, Laura and George W. Bush moved into a new residence in Dallas.
-In November 2009, the former First Lady, accompanied by her husband, made a visit to families of veterans in Fort Hood.
+In November 2009, the former first lady, accompanied by her husband, made a visit to families of veterans in Fort Hood.
 The couple expressed their wishes that the trip not be publicized.
 However, Fox News revealed the trip the following morning.

 In May 2010, Bush released her memoir, Spoken from the Heart, in conjunction with a national tour.

 On May 11, 2010, during an interview on Larry King Live, Bush was asked about same-sex marriage.
 She said she viewed it as a generational issue and believed it would be made legal in the future.
 Bush offered support for the issue by saying "when couples are committed to each other and love each other ... they ought to have the same sort of rights that everyone has."
 Bush referred to her 2000 interview, reaffirming her support for Roe v.
 Wade, "I think it's important that [abortion] remain legal.
 Because I think it's important for people – that for medical reasons and, and other reasons."

 On February 22, 2013, without her consent, she was included in a pro-gay advertisement from the Respect of Marriage Coalition.
 A statement from Bush's spokesperson states that Bush "did not approve of her inclusion in this advertisement nor is she associated with the group that made the ad in any way.
 When she became aware of the advertisement last night, we requested that the group remove her from it."

 Bush continued to remain involved and concerned over the state of women in Afghanistan, speaking out editorials and appearances during 2013 that the women and girls who had been helped could not be abandoned during and after the planned withdrawal of U.S. troops from Afghanistan.
 In March 2016, Bush wrote an op-ed for The Washington Post on changes occurring among women in Afghanistan while noting continued violence and calling for American involvement in Afghanistan to be consistent and predictable in continuing along with the international community "to provide significant development assistance in the areas of health care, entrepreneurship and education".
 In June 2016, Bush stated that she hoped the US remained in Afghanistan and had consulted with women there who feared the departure of American troops would create "a vacuum" similar to Iraq, furthering that the US "would have to start all over again" if they withdrew troops.
 In late 2017, Bush and First Lady of Afghanistan Rula Ghani traveled to Washington to rally lawmaker support for Afghanistan and women there.

 In April 2015, Bush criticized Rand Paul's isolationist stance on U.S. foreign aid, calling the view "not really realistic" and asserting the United States should save lives whenever it can.
 That August, she shared the first public photos of her newborn granddaughter Poppy Louise.